New academic programs are being readied at Ferris State University, following approval by the Ferris Board of Trustees at their May 6 meeting.

 Niemeyer, an assistant professor of Nursing said that two years of work in program development was supported by a consultant, and the curriculum has been aligned with the essentials of doctoral education for advanced Nursing.
 The proposed doctorate is designed as a three-year, online, part-time and 36-credit program.

 “This is a natural evolution of leadership, in terms of Nursing administration,” Niemeyer said.
 “This is a clinical doctorate, with the main objective of translating research into practice at the systems level.
 We think it is important to pursue excellence, and successfully impact health care delivery.”

 College of Health Professions Dean Matthew Adeyanju said that health care industry standards require those who lead departments in health care systems to have a doctoral degree.

 “Because of our location, we will support rural health care operations throughout northern Michigan,” Adeyanju said.
 “We are recognized for our professional doctorates in Pharmacy and Optometry.
 These programs will help encourage candidates to advance their learning in Nursing Practice.”

-The College of Arts and Sciences will begin enrolling students this fall who wish to pursue an Associate of Arts degree in Psychology.
+The College of Arts, Sciences and Education will begin enrolling students this fall who wish to pursue an Associate of Arts degree in Psychology.
 Previously, the university had offered a Pre-Psychology curriculum to undergraduate students.

 Program coordinator Meral Topcu, a professor of Social Sciences said that this change will not significantly impact their tenure-track and adjunct faculty members who will offer instruction in the required Psychology courses.